Harry Styles Explains His Love Of The Packers

 In just three days — that'd be first thing Monday morning — NPR Music will publish a hotly anticipated Tiny Desk concert by English pop superstar Harry Styles.
 To tide you over until the big event, we thought we'd share a little pregame entertainment, in which the former One Direction singer hangs out behind the Tiny Desk and talks about his favorite American football team.

 That would, of course, be America's Team — the community-owned bastion of righteousness known as the 13-time world champion Green Bay Packers.
-Styles, it turns out, is enough of a Packer fan that he has the team's logo tattooed on his left upper arm.
+Styles, it turns out, is enough of a Packers fan that he has the team's logo tattooed on his left upper arm.
 Which led me, as NPR's most boorish Packers enthusiast, to grab Styles for a little one-on-one conversation about how that ended up happening.

 In anticipation of your thoughts on this matter, I've whipped up a little FAQ for you: